-Jeans, chinos, t-shirts: these items and more are what we consider to be fall must-haves for men reaching their middle age.
+Ruby shirts, packable jackets, flannels: these items and more are what we consider to be fall must-haves for men reaching their middle age.
 Being stylish yet comfortable is the key to being more confident.
 So, check out our fall essentials for men in their 40s below.

 Like the polo, the rugby shirt is another item that has its origins in sporting wear.
 It's not as ubiquitous as the polo shirt in the modern male wardrobe, but we believe that it should be.
 It remains less casual than a button-front shirt but not as casual as a T-shirt, and its full-length sleeves make it versatile enough to be worn through fall and winter as well.
 Like a polo shirt, it can even be layered under a navy blazer or a men's sports coat for extra warmth.
 The woven nature of a rugby shirt also means that it won't wrinkle like a button-front shirt, making it a great choice for travel wear.

 In our ever more casual world, the navy blazer has become the new suit.
-Think of it a blank canvas: it can be paired with virtually any color pant, shirt and tie.
-That being said, we'll never tire of that classic combination of khaki pants, a blue button-front shirt, a striped tie and a navy blazer.
+Think of it as a blank canvas: it can be paired with virtually any color pant, shirt, and tie.
+That being said, we'll never tire of that classic combination of khaki pants, a blue button-front shirt, a striped tie, and a navy blazer.
 Add in a pair of dress shoes, and you’ll look polished enough for anything.
 Whether you find yourself attending a meeting, visiting the theater, or just wish to make an evening out on the town feel a little more special, the navy blazer is a staple you'll find yourself reaching for again and again.

 We like to think of the flannel shirt as the more outdoorsy cousin of a pinpoint shirt.
 As a button-front shirt it's not quite as casual as a t-shirt, but is still the sort of thing most at home with a good pair of jeans and a pair of boots.
 You can also use flannels to layer for a little extra warmth.
 Wear a plain t-shirt then put the flannel over the top.
 You can button up the flannel or leave it open for a casual look.
 Nothing quite says “fall” the way a plaid flannel shirt can.
 So, make sure you have a few of these classics in your closet for fall.